OISF/suricata/doc/userguide/rule-management/rule-reload.rst

 * Make sure all threads are updated
 * Free old detection engine

 Suricata will continue to process packets normally during this process.
-Keep in mind though, that the system should have enough memory for both detection engines.
+Keep in mind, though, that the system should have enough memory for both detection engines.

 Signal::